awsdocs/aws-cloud9-user-guide/doc_source/setup.md

 **Note**
 You can use [AWS Single Sign\-On \(SSO\)](https://aws.amazon.com/single-sign-on/) instead of IAM to enable multiple users within a single AWS account to use AWS Cloud9\.
 In this usage pattern, the single AWS account serves as the master account for an organization in AWS Organizations, and that organization has no member accounts\.
 To use AWS SSO, skip this topic and follow the instructions in [Enterprise Setup](setup-enterprise.md) instead\.
 For related information, see the following resources:
- [What Is AWS Organizations](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_introduction.html) in the *AWS Organization User Guide* \(AWS SSO requires the use of AWS Organizations\)
+ [What Is AWS Organizations](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_introduction.html) in the *AWS Organizations User Guide* \(AWS SSO requires the use of AWS Organizations\)
  [What Is AWS Single Sign\-On](https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html) in the *AWS Single Sign\-On User Guide*
 The 4\-minute video [AWS Knowledge Center Videos: How do I get started with AWS Organizations](https://www.youtube.com/watch?v=mScBPL8VV48) on the YouTube website
 The 7\-minute video [Manage User Access to Multiple AWS Accounts Using AWS Single Sign\-on](https://www.youtube.com/watch?v=bXrsUEI1V38) on the YouTube website